ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 ## Significance
 The dataset's diversity and comprehensiveness enable the effective training of deep learning models.
 It provides a realistic representation of various breast tissue conditions, facilitating the development of an AI system capable of distinguishing between normal, benign, and malignant states with high accuracy.
 The usage of this dataset in our project exemplifies the integration of machine learning in medical diagnostics, potentially revolutionizing the early detection and treatment of breast cancer.

-## Citation
-In acknowledgment of the dataset's origin and in compliance with academic standards, we cite the following source for the dataset used in our project:
-Al-Dhabyani W, Gomaa M, Khaled H, Fahmy A. Dataset of breast ultrasound images.
-Data in Brief.
-2020 Feb;28:104863.
-DOI: 10.1016/j.dib.2019.104863.

 # Methodology